-But no, this isn’t going to be one of those opinion pieces where someone complains about how we’re becoming slaves to technology.
-(Aren’t such tirades just tiresome?)
-I would instead suggest that we’re inevitably becoming ones with our smartphones.
+But no, this isn’t going to be one of those texts where someone complains about how we’re becoming slaves to IT.
+Instead, I suggest exploring a future merger between biology and technology.

 Are we en route to becoming part human, part robot?

 - All Technologies are Human Extensions